otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 genetic and genomic analyses in model and non-model organisms.
 Students will gain experience with a computational pipeline called Stacks that was designed for the analysis of such data.
-Data will be analyzed de novo to perform a population analysis without the aid of a reference genome, and from an organism with a reference genome to identify signatures of selection.
-Stacks can be used for other analyses of RAD-seq data as well, such as constructing genetic maps and phylogeography, although those are beyond the scope of this exercise.
+Data will be analyzed de novo to perform a population analysis without the aid of a reference genome.
+Stacks can be used with a reference genome as well as for many other analyses of RAD-seq data such as constructing genetic maps and phylogeography, although those are beyond the scope of this exercise.